ScarletMartins/ScarletMartins/README.md

 ### Hi, there 💜

-- I’m Scarlet, 26 yo.
+- 👩 I’m Scarlet, 26 yo.
-- Completing a degree in Environmental Engineering.
+- 💻 I'm interested in Software Development and everything that involves technology.
-- Experienced in the commercial area, facing a transition to tech.
+- ☕️ I’m currently a Generation Brasil student (Java Full-Stack).
-- I’m currently a Generation Brasil student (Java Full-Stack).
+- 🤲🏼 Always willing to collaborate and receive collaboration.

 ---